yetamrra/dslmon/README.md

 postgresql database on my normal desktop machine when I want to do some ad hoc analysis.

+## Outside network

+On the outside, the script needs to send requests to a web server that logs in the apache common log format.
+You will need access to those logs.
+If you want to generate and view the stats file shown in the example above, you will also need cron, perl, and bash on the same web server.

+The perl script generates colorized output if you run it on the terminal.
+There is also a bash script meant to be run from cron that strips the color escapes to create a plain text file.

+The current setup grabs the last 50k lines out of the apache logs and re-generates the output file every 10 minutes.
+This produces approximately a two-week lookback on my web server.
+You'll want to tune the numbers for your own activity level.
+A straightforward change would be to scrape the logs into a database and then generate from there instead of directly piping into the perl script; implementation is left as an exercise for the reader.

 ## Local analysis

 The script running inside the network also generates tab-separated files stored